jnydam/ebaywebscraper/readme.md

 Then navigate into the working directory on the terminal (/ebaywebscraper/) and run ```mvn test```
 Since the chrome driver application is already in the repository, everything should be set, and you can view the tests run!

+Please note that if you are using a windows computer. you may need to download the latest version of the windows chromedriver, as the current version in this repository is for Mac.

 Enjoy!